The Jones polynomial and functions of positive type on the oriented Jones-Thompson groups $\vec{F}$ and $\vec{T}$: Introduction

 \section{Introduction}

 In \cite{Jo} it is introduced the oriented subgroup $\vec{F}$ of R. Thompson group $F$ consisting of those elements for which the associated $\Gamma$-graph (as described therein) is bipartite.
-In turn, this is also the subgroup of $F$ of elements for which there exists a canonical orientation on the associated link diagram $L(g)$ by means of Seifert surfaces (as explained in \cite{Jo}, $L(g)$ is uniquely defined up to distant unknots arising from opposite carets).
+In turn, this is also the subgroup of $F$ of elements for which there exists a canonical orientation on the associated link diagram $\L(g)$ by means of Seifert surfaces (as explained in \cite{Jo}, $\L(g)$ is uniquely defined up to distant unknots arising from opposite carets).
 It is worth to mention that $\vec{F}$ is isomorphic to the Thompson group $F_3$ defined using triadic subdivisions \cite{Golan}.
-In the sequel we will denote the oriented link diagram associated to $g \in \vec{F}$ by $\vec{L}(g)$ Therefore, it is meaningful to compute invariants of oriented links on the elements of $\vec{F}$, after a suitable normalization to get rid of the distant unknots.
-We thus introduce the Jones function $V_g(t)$, that is equal to the Jones polynomial $V_{\vec{L}(g)}(t)$ up to a multiplicative factor ensuring that it is well-defined as a function on $\vec{F}$.
+In the sequel we will denote the oriented link diagram associated to $g \in \vec{F}$ by $\vec{\L}(g)$.
+Therefore, it is meaningful to compute invariants of oriented links on the elements of $\vec{F}$, after a suitable normalization to get rid of the distant unknots.
+We thus introduce the Jones function $V_g(t)$, that is equal to the Jones polynomial $V_{\vec{\L}(g)}(t)$ up to a multiplicative factor ensuring its well-definiteness as a function on $\vec{F}$.
+This path was of course initiated by Jones in \cite{Jo}, where he showed that many specializations of some familiar polynomial invariants, including the Jones polynomial and the Kauffman bracket, can be seen as coefficients of unitary representations of the relevant groups involved.

-In \cite{AiCo1} we proved that the renormalized Kauffman bracket, agreeing with $\langle L(g) \rangle (A)$ up to a suitable factor, provides a function of positive type on $F$ for certain special values of the variable $A$, which actually form a finite set of roots of unity.
-Therefore, in view of the close relationship between the Kauffman bracket and the Jones polynomial, a natural question is whether also the Jones function $V_g(t)$ gives rise to functions of positive type on $\vec{F}$, at least for some specific values of the variable $t$.
-In this paper we take up this issue and answer this question in the affirmative.
+In \cite{AiCo1} we gave a somehow different proof of the fact that the renormalized Kauffman bracket, agreeing with $\langle \L(g) \rangle (A)$ up to a suitable factor, provides a function of positive type on $F$ for certain special values of the variable $A$, which actually form a finite set of roots of unity.
+In this paper, by using the close relationship between the Kauffman bracket and the Jones polynomial, we present an alternative proof of the fact that also the Jones function $V_g(t)$ gives rise to functions of positive type on $\vec{F}$, at least for some specific values of the variable $t$.
 A bit unexpectedly, the evaluations selected in this way correspond to specific values of the Jones polynomial that have already attracted some interest in the literature, mainly because they admit a geometrical interpretation.
-Moreover, proceeding along similar lines, we are able to extend the arguments to cover also some specialisations of the (renormalized) two-variable Kauffman polynomial and the Homfly polynomial.
+Moreover, proceeding along similar lines, we are able to extend the arguments to cover also some specializations of the (renormalized) two-variable Kauffman polynomial and (some functions associated to) the Homfly polynomial.